antoinealb/antoinealb.github.io/_posts/2019-08-10-automatically-rebooting-tradfri-gateay.md

 ![Fixing a TRÅDFRI memory leak]({{ site.url }}/assets/media/tradfri-reboot/reboot.gif)

-Fortunately, the gateway API appears to include a [remote reboot command](https://github.com/ggravlingen/pytradfri/blob/70ff6b83c6c64708f7ed22f2193406b0a10b0e64/pytradfri/gateway.py#L171-L179) which we should be able to use to avoid turning it off and on manually.
+The gateway API includes a [remote reboot command](https://github.com/ggravlingen/pytradfri/blob/70ff6b83c6c64708f7ed22f2193406b0a10b0e64/pytradfri/gateway.py#L171-L179) which we should be able to use to avoid turning it off and on by hand.
 I did a quick experiment using the command found in the above GitHub issue to confirm the API worked as expected, and confident enough, decided to automate this.

 My initial plan was to use my router to host the automation for rebooting the gateway, to avoid adding complexity.
 However, it turns out compiling custom software on pfSense is [more complicated than expected](https://docs.netgate.com/pfsense/en/latest/development/compiling-software-on-the-firewall.html).
 I was already spending more time than I wanted on this so I decided to pull my Raspberry Pi out of the drawer and hook it up.
-Maybe one day I will take some time to properly package the solution for pfSense, but we all know how temporary solutions end up...
+Maybe one day I will take some time to package the solution for pfSense, but we all know how temporary solutions end up...

 I will assume you have an up to date version of Raspbian installed.
 Plenty of blogs on the Internet cover this up already.

 The gateway communicates using a protocol called CoAP, which is a lightweight RPC protocol with semantics resembling HTTP.
-An open source implementation of this is [libcoap](https://libcoap.net/), which is used by a [Python API for the IKEA modules](https://github.com/ggravlingen/pytradfri).
+An open source implementation of this is [libcoap](https://libcoap.net/), used by a [Python API for the IKEA modules](https://github.com/ggravlingen/pytradfri).
 We will install it from source using the following commands:

 ```bash